Content Execution Environments

 Publisher Environment Select

-The environment selected through the content settings serves as the default environment that will be used when building an executing the content.
+The environment selected through the content settings serves as the default environment that will be used when building and executing the content.
 If an image is specified by the bundle’s manifest.json, then the manifest selection is used instead.
 This means that bundle re-activation continues to work, even when the manifest selects a different image than the content’s default execution environment.

 Manifest selection